MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/dlp-conditions-and-exceptions.md

 - Ausnahmen definieren, was ausgeschlossen werden soll.
 - Aktionen definieren, was als Folge der erfüllten Bedingung oder Ausnahme geschieht

 Die meisten Bedingungen und Ausnahmen verfügen über eine Eigenschaft, die einen oder mehrere Werte unterstützt.
 Wenn z.
-B. die DLP-Richtlinie auf  Exchange-E-Mails angewendet wird, erfordert der Absender der Nachricht den Absender der Nachricht.
+B. die DLP-Richtlinie auf Exchange  angewendet wird, erfordert der Absender der Nachricht den Absender der Nachricht.
 Einige Bedingungen weisen zwei Eigenschaften auf.
 Wenn Sie beispielsweise die Bedingung **Eine Nachrichtenkopfzeile enthält mindestens eines dieser Wörter** verwenden, muss eine Eigenschaft den Nachrichtenkopf und eine zweite Eigenschaft den zu suchenden Text im Nachrichtenkopf angeben.
 Einige Bedingungen oder Ausnahmen haben keine Eigenschaften.
 Die Anlage ist beispielsweise **kennwortgeschützt** und sucht einfach nach Anlagen in Nachrichten, die kennwortgeschützt sind.

 Für Aktionen sind in der Regel zusätzliche Eigenschaften erforderlich.
 Wenn beispielsweise die DLP-Richtlinienregel eine Nachricht umleitiert, müssen Sie angeben, an welche Stelle die Nachricht umgeleitet wird.
 <!-- Some actions have multiple properties that are available or required.
 For example, when the rule adds a header field to the message header, you need to specify both the name and value of the header.
 When the rule adds a disclaimer to messages, you need to specify the disclaimer text, but you can also specify where to insert the text, or what to do if the disclaimer can't be added to the message.
 Typically, you can configure multiple actions in a rule, but some actions are exclusive.
 For example, one rule can't reject and redirect the same message.-->